balena-io/docs/pages/learn/manage/actions.md

 ### Change Fleet Type

-This option allows you to convert your fleet to \[another type]\[fleet-types], as long as the devices in the fleet meet the \{{ $names.os.lower \}} version requirements and your account has the appropriate privileges.
+This option allows you to convert your fleet to \[another type]\[fleet-types], as long as the devices in the fleet meet the balenaOS version requirements and your account has the appropriate privileges.

 ### Rename Fleet